IWI Tavor: Reliability, ease-of-maintenance and waterproofing

 The design objectives of the Tavor aimed for reliability and ease-of-maintenance, particularly under adverse or battlefield conditions.
 According to Russell C. Tilstra, the Tavor is "easily considered more reliable" than the M16 and M4 series rifles.

 The Tavor is designed to be easily field-stripped, without the need for any additional tools.

 It is waterproofed and its internal mechanism is sealed from outside elements, so that it can pass over-the-beach requirements.

 Variants

+IWI produces the Tavor TAR-21 in different variations as outlined below.

 TAR-21

 The Tavor TAR-21 is the standard variant with a 457 mm (18 in) long barrel.

-The Israeli firearm manufacturer, Israel Weapon Industries produces the Tavor TAR-21 in different variations:

 GTAR-21

-The GTAR-21 has a notched barrel, to accept an M203 40 mm under-barrel grenade launcher.
+The GTAR-21 has a notched barrel, to accept an M203 grenade launcher, or a licensed variant thereof, chambered in 40x46mm.

 CTAR-21

-The CTAR-21 is a compact shorter 380 mm (15 in) barrel variant intended for commandos and special forces, but has become more favored than the standard TAR-21 throughout the IDF.
+The CTAR-21 is a compact shorter 380 mm (15 in) barrel variant intended for commandos and special forces, but has become more favoured than the standard TAR-21 throughout the IDF.